LapinRobin/Etymological-Dictionary/README.md

 ## Tools used

 The files are generated using Python script.
-Web scraping is done by using the package BeautifulSoup.
+Web scraping was done by using the package BeautifulSoup.